Sell on your terms. No Commissions - No Fees - Any Condition

 Sell House as is vacant Missouri

 Before you leave your Missouri home unattended for a long time, you should learn about the state’s abandonment rules.
-Learning about these rules will help you keep your home safe while you’re away and keep you out of trouble with the law.
+Learning about these rules will help you keep your home safe while you’re away and out of trouble with the law.

 If you own an abandoned house in Missouri, you need to know the state’s rules about house abandonment.
 Most of the time, people want to know how long a house has to be empty before the law considers it abandoned.

 According to Missouri law, a house is considered abandoned after it has been empty for six months in a row and the owner has no plans to return or use the property.
-This time frame can change based on things like paying taxes and maintaining the home, but usually six months is the cutoff for abandonment.
+This time frame can change based on things like paying taxes and maintaining the home, but usually, six months is the cutoff for abandonment.

 People who own land should know this time frame and do what they need to do to keep their homes from being considered abandoned by Missouri law.